 |★ View Employer Profile|

-Fixed-term: The funds for this post are available until 17 September 2017 in the first instance with a possibility for extension depending on additional funding being available.
+Fixed-term: The funds for this post are available until 31 August 2018 in the first instance.

 Once an offer of employment has been accepted, the successful candidate will be required to undergo a health assessment.

 To apply online for this vacancy and to view further information about the role, please visit: